s2gouris/wealth-lens/README.md

 ## Model architecture

 Two models feed the portfolio optimizer:
-- **Regressor** (XGBoost) — predicts expected forward return per stock, trained separately per horizon (1m/3m/6m)
+- **Regressor** (XGBoost): predicts expected forward return per stock, trained separately per horizon (1m/3m/6m)
-- **Classifier** (XGBoost) — predicts Buy/Hold/Sell action per stock, reported alongside the allocation as a secondary signal
+- **Classifier** (XGBoost): predicts Buy/Hold/Sell action per stock, reported alongside the allocation as a secondary signal

 Risk is computed directly from price history (annualized trailing 21-day volatility) rather than a separately trained model.

 ## Known constraints (see worksheet Data Collection section)

 - **Alpha Vantage free tier**: 25 requests/day, ~5/min.
-Fundamentals need 3 requests/ticker and news needs 1/ticker, so a full 15-ticker collection needs ~60 requests total — well over the daily cap.
+Fundamentals need 3 requests/ticker and news needs 1/ticker, so a full 15-ticker collection needs about 60 requests total, well over the daily cap.
 A single run of `collect_initial.py` will collect what the budget allows and stop; re-running on subsequent days resumes automatically and skips already-collected tickers.
 - **Point-in-time fundamentals**: each fundamentals pull is timestamped (`snapshot_date`) rather than overwriting old values, so that later feature engineering can look up "what was known as of date X" rather than leaking today's restated figures into historical training rows.
 - **Survivorship bias**: `STARTER_UNIVERSE` reflects currently-listed companies; delisted/failed companies are not represented in history.
 Worth flagging as a limitation in the proposal.
-- **Return prediction is genuinely hard**: regressor R² is near zero at short horizons (consistent with published short-horizon return literature), improving toward longer horizons.
-The classifier's directional accuracy (up to ~56% at 6 months vs. a 33% random baseline) is the stronger, more reliable signal — reported honestly in the model evaluation output rather than hidden.
+- **Return prediction is genuinely hard**: regressor R squared is near zero at short horizons (consistent with published short-horizon return literature), improving toward longer horizons.
+The classifier's directional accuracy (up to about 56% at 6 months vs. a 33% random baseline) is the stronger, more reliable signal, reported honestly in the model evaluation output rather than hidden.

 ## Next steps